VCON

 VCON is a fan run fantasy, gaming, and science fiction convention held annually in the metro Vancouver area of British Columbia, Canada.
-It has been hosted by the West Coast Science Fiction Association (WCSFA) since 1993, and by the Western Canadian Science Fiction Convention Committee Association (WCSFCCA) before that.
+It has been hosted by the West Coast Speculative Fiction Association (WCSFA) since 1993, and by the Western Canadian Science Fiction Convention Committee Association (WCSFCCA) before that.

 History

 VCON is the oldest fan run science fiction convention across Canada and in the Pacific Northwest, spawning other fan run conventions in these regions (especially the Pacific Northwest) including Norwescon, OryCon, Con-Version and KeyCon.
-The first "VCON" (which was actually called the Vancouver SF Convention) was held April 9 and 10, 1971 at the Hotel Georgia in Vancouver with Ursula K. LeGuin as Guest of Honour.
+The first "VCON" (which was actually called the Vancouver SF Convention) was held April 9 and 10, 1971 at the Hotel Georgia in Vancouver with Ursula K. Le Guin as Guest of Honour.
 Its sponsoring organisations included the University of British Columbia Science Fiction Society (UBC SFFEN), the B.C.
 Science Fiction Association (an offshoot of the UBC club) and the Simon Fraser University Science Fiction Society (SF3).

 Although 2011 was the 40th anniversary of the first VCON event, the event held in that year was VCON 37.
 This oddity in numbering occurred as a result of two things: